 Real estate agents frequently keep an eye out on the inventory metric in order to see if there’s been a recent increase or decrease.
 This allows them to predict demand for new listings.

 - Lower inventory levels mean that buyers are buying more properties than real estate agents are putting on the market.
-This is a good indication of an active real estate market, where real estate agents have to compete for listings and property prices increase as demand exceeds the limited supply.
+This is a good indication of an active real estate market, where property prices increase as demand exceeds the supply.

 - A higher inventory means fewer homes are sold.
-This can point to a real estate market that is less competitive where properties remain listed for a longer time without the buyer agiotage.
+This can point to a real estate market that is less competitive, where properties remain on the market for longer.

 The lower the inventory, the tighter the supply is in the relevant property market.
-The rule of thumb is that markets with 1 quarter or less of inventory levels are good selections for property investors.
+The rule of thumb is that markets with 1 quarter (3 months) or less of inventory levels present good ROI opportunities for property investors.
 The capital growth metric of these suburbs is typically trending upwards.

 Inventory levels are a lead indicator for price movements